mesosphere/dcos-commons/frameworks/kafka/README.md

 ### CPU

-The amount of CPU allocated to each node may be customized.
+The amount of CPU allocated to each broker may be customized.
 A value of `1.0` equates to one full CPU core on a machine.
 This value may be customized by editing the **cpus** value under the **broker** configuration section.
 Turning this too low will result in throttled tasks.

 ### Memory

-The amount of RAM allocated to each node may be customized.
+The amount of RAM allocated to each broker may be customized.
 This value may be customized by editing the **mem** value (in MB) under the **broker** configuration section.
 Turning this too low will result in out of memory errors.

 ### Ports